buttplugio/stpihkal/stpihkal/hardware/petrainer.md

 # Petrainer Shock Collar

-## Introcuction
+## Introduction

 This document describes a way to control the [Petrainer PET998DRB Dog Training Collar](https://www.amazon.com/gp/product/B00W6UVROK/)
 over 433Mhz-Band Radio Control.
-The information was provided by qdot?, who also wrote a python2 version of the attached control script. (still the one attached)
+The information was taken from the python2 code attached to this document, which was written by ???

 ## Communication via RF

 The Petrainer listens to OOK on a 434Mhz carrier wave.

-The RC-transmitted commands are encoded as
+The RC-transmitted commands are bitwise encoded as

 bit | pwm
 --- | ---
 0 | 1000
 1 | 1110

-The Zap command looks like

-> 01000000 11011101 00101011 10010100 00111111 00
-> 0        8        F         ^^^^^^^

-where bits no 25:32 (7 bits starting at the 26th) are the zap intensity as a binary number between 0b0000000 and 0b1100100

-Uses RFCat.
-YardStickOne might also work...
+I havent tried the code, as one of the libraries seems dead and also I don't have python2 installed.

+The provided code talks to an RFCat dongle, but a YardStickOne probably works as a drop-in-replacement.
+I wonder if [this contraption](https://rurandom.org/justintime/w/Cheapest_ever_433_Mhz_transceiver_for_PCs) would work also.

 ## Commands

-Only the Shock funtion has been documented.
+Only the Shock function has been documented.
 The collar also has vibration and beeping capabilities which have not been documented so far.

 Command | Description | Parameter
 --- | --- | ---